Judith of Bavaria (died 843): Advocating for Charles

-The three sons of Louis the Pious revolted against their father in order to control the ordering of the Carolingian succession.
+The three eldest sons of Louis the Pious revolted against their father in order to control the ordering of the Carolingian succession.
 It was Judith's dominance and control of the court, thereby being able to dictate who saw Louis and influence him, that was the focus of their revolt.
 In order to seize control of the king and consequently the Carolingian succession they had to replace the current court, controlled by Judith, with their own.
 Judith was accused of having an incestuous relationship with Louis the Pious's godson, Bernard of Septimania (who was the lynchpin of her court).
 This led to her capture and exile to Italy at the nunnery of Saint Radegund in 830.
 After the crisis she returned to Aachen and continued her effort to see that Charles would take control.

 Given Judith's role in court and her rise in power, especially in the waning year of Louis's life, the political ties that Judith had built in court became the political ties of Charles.
 These included, amongst others, Walahfrid, Lupus of Ferrières, the palace clerics Prudentius, Wenilo and Berno, and the seneschal Adalard.

 Several marriages in 839 sought to solidify a future for Charles and an entente with Lothar.
 The first was the marriage of Gisele, the daughter of Louis and Judith, to Eberhard, the duke of Friuli, who was a leading supporter of Lothar.
 A second such marriage was that between Judith's brother Conrad with Adelaide, Lothar's sister in law.

 Judith also collaborated with the magnates that worked on the will of Louis in order to promote Charles.
 Fearing that Louis would die before the matter was settled, Judith advised that Louis take to his aid one of his three sons (Pippin, Lothar or Louis) in order to unite Charles and one of the brothers in mutual interest should a revolt happen after Louis's death.

 After Louis's death Judith helped and assisted Charles in his campaigns against Lothar.
 She sent troops to assist Charles in his endeavour to secure Aquitaine and the majority of Francia in order to reduce the number of competitors.
 She also exercised influence over him.
-When archbishop George was taken prisoner after a battle in which 40,000 men fell on the side of Lothar and Pippin, Judith counselled Charles to be merciful towards the archbishop, which Andreas Agnellus of Ravenna recalled as For my part I’ll let you go—as my mother tells me to.
+When archbishop George of Ravenna was taken prisoner after a battle in which 40,000 men fell on the side of Lothar and Pippin, Judith counselled Charles to be merciful towards the archbishop, which Andreas Agnellus of Ravenna recalled as For my part I’ll let you go—as my mother tells me to.